 Magic Panel 32 (wireless)

-It’s purpose is to fit into the upcoming full wireless (except power wires -of course) control system
+Its purpose is to fit perfectly into the upcoming full wireless control system, serving as a dynamic, highly customizable, and intelligent display module.

 Available at shop.printed-droid.com